-Bitters are such a versatile substance that we have a whole separate article about using cocktail bitters to up your home bartending game, but first let’s get a quick overview.
+Bitters are such a versatile substance that we are working on a separate bitters 101 article, but for now we’ll give you the short version.
 There are two kinds of bitters – cocktail bitters and digestive bitters.
 We’ll start with cocktail bitters.
 They are essentially spices for drinks, and you use a small quantity, like you’d use spices in food.
 And just like spices, they can swap in flavor when you reduce or remove other ingredients – alcohol and mixers in this case.

 Cocktail bitters are made with spices and plant-based ingredients in a tincture of water and alcohol.
 They are very concentrated, so you only use a few dashes per drink.
 Some of these ingredients, like the gentian plant in aromatic bitters, have medical benefits like improving digestion.
 This means that even cocktail bitters are digestive bitters in a sense, though digestive bitters are in a different category of their own.

 It’s important to note that cocktail bitters are not technically alcohol-free.
 They contain alcohol as a solvent to carry the spices.
 But at the quantities you’re using them, you get such a minuscule amount, that we feel like it’s basically alcohol free for our purposes.
-But if you’re trying to avoid alcohol entirely, for any reason, keep this in mind.
+That being said, if you’re trying to avoid alcohol entirely, for any reason, keep this in mind.

 Bitters and Soda: Our Favorite Low-Alcohol Drink

 Using cocktail bitters with soda is probably the most common way to use bitters in an almost no, but really low-alcohol drink.
 Pour a glass of club soda over ice, add a few shakes of aromatic bitters, and stir.
 That’s it.
-We personally like to mix and match bitters to create fun flavor combinations.
+Mix and match bitters to create fun flavor combinations!
 Cranberry bitters and lemon bitters in soda is one of our founder’s favorites!
-Since bitters can be a bit too, well – bitter! – for some you can also add a little simple syrup.
-We also enjoy adding aromatic bitters or other cocktail bitters to flavored sodas like ginger ale, grapefruit soda, and tonic water by adding aromatic bitters or other cocktail bitters.
+Or jazz up flavored sodas like ginger ale, grapefruit soda, and tonic water by adding aromatic bitters or other cocktail bitters.

-More interested in a pre-made bitters and soda… lucky for you this is now a hot trend!
+More interested in a pre-made bitters and soda?
+Lucky for you this is now a hot trend!
 Hella Bitters does this work for you by making a bitters and soda in a can.
 There are two varieties, Aromatic Spritz (with a little sugar) and Aromatic Dry (without) that come in a narrow can.
 We tried Aromatic Spritz (12 12-oz cans for $30 on Amazon.com) and thought it tasted great.
-We drank it plain over ice and really tasted the complexity of the gentian root extract, allspice, cinnamon, and star anise.
+Poured over ice we really tasted the complexity of the gentian root extract, allspice, cinnamon, and star anise.

 We also love the bitters and pre-canned bitters and soda from The Bitter Housewife (cutest brand name ever!)
 Newer to the scene but taking it by storm, her drinks and bitters are flavorful, complex, and balanced.

-We could definitely do a month of Dry January with either of these.
-We’re putting them in our purse and going to the movies (What?
-That’s classy!) and toting it along to other fun outings where we want to feel like we’re drinking but keep the ABV low.
-We also drink it with 1.5 oz of bourbon for a twist on the Boulevardier, as a higher-alcohol splurge.
+These cans are just so darn convenient –we’re putting them in our purse and going to the movies (What?
+That’s classy!) and toting them along to other fun outings where we want to feel like we’re drinking but keep the ABV low.
+For a little more zip, drink them with 1.5 oz of bourbon for a twist on the Boulevardier, a higher-alcohol splurge, if you will.
 Shhh.
-We never said we were actually doing dry January!
+We never said we were actually doing dry January

 You can add digestive bitters to soda as well, but instead of just a dash these are a bit more of a main ingredient since they are more like liqueurs (usually around 20-30% ABV).
 We like a 2 to 1 ratio, soda to digestive bitters, but you should play around with that based on your palate.
 This will be more alcoholic and caloric than cocktail bitters and soda, but a lot less than most classic cocktails, like a Negroni.